Diverse Audio Embeddings -- Bringing Features Back Outperforms CLAP!: Methodology

 \subsection{Frequency Content-Based Representation}

-We, in this representation, only allow pitch/frequency-based information to pass through.
-Traditionally, pitch detection in a polyphonic setting is a really difficult problem.
-For understanding the frequency content, we do not want any other information like the energy and timbre of the signal in our representation.
-To achieve this, we do the following processing.
+Here we only allow pitch/frequency-based information to pass through.
+Traditionally, pitch detection in a polyphonic setting is a challenging problem.
+To understand the frequency content, we do not want any other information like the energy and timbre of the signal in our representation.
 For each 1s audio chunk, we first compute a log-magnitude constant-Q representation \cite{brown1991calculation} with the hop length of 25ms, for 80 bins, with 12 bins for every octave doubling starting from 40Hz, and a sparsity factor chosen to be 0.01 using Librosa library \cite{mcfee2015librosa}.
-We only retain spectral peaks, with peaks picked in individual slices by looking at +/-2 spectral bins of either side.
+We only retain spectral peaks, with peaks picked in individual slices, by looking at +/-2 spectral bins of either side.
 Further, we only retain the peaks of absolute strength greater than equal to the median of the log-magnitude of the contents in the 1s of the constant-Q representation.
 This will retain the spectral/harmonic structure of the contents of the audio signal yet will only have binary values that correspond to the presence/absence of peaks.
-This representation has been used by the author's previous work in unsupervised representation learning as shown in \cite{verma2020framework}.
-The front-end encoder, in this case, takes an 80-dim vector corresponding to the single slice of our representation, learns a 64-dim embedding to conform it to the embedding dimension of the Transformer, and adds sinusoidal positional embeddings, and passed onto Transformer modules.
+The front-end encoder, in this case, takes an 80-dim vector corresponding to the single slice of our representation, learns a 64-dim embedding to conform it to the embedding dimension of the Transformer.